ssh352/algotrading-SUM18/README.md

         a.For windows maybe? if c:/User/yourusername/
         b.
 See https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html
-    2. Create folder called .aws thru mkdir, windows has to do some funky shit because it doesnt allow folders that start with '.'
+    2. Create folder called .aws thru mkdir, windows has to do some funky stuff because it doesnt allow folders that start with '.'
-    3. Change directory into that muthafucka .aws
+    3. Change directory into .aws
-    4. Create a file called credentials via touch or some shit Write stuff between quotes into file, keys are below in 'Credentials for AWS' "
+    4. Create a file called credentials via touch Write stuff between quotes into file, keys are below in 'Credentials for AWS' "
         [default]
         aws_access_key_id = YOUR_ACCESS_KEY
         aws_secret_access_key = YOUR_SECRET_KEY
         "
-    5. You done bitch we outtie, use boto3 as u want
+    5. You done we outtie, use boto3 as u want
     4. See link below if confused
         https://boto3.readthedocs.io/en/latest/guide/quickstart.html#installation